big-material/DQ/README.md

 ## DQ

-The GUI for the application of DCC(Dataset Correlation Convergency) framwork for any datasets with one slected preditive target.
+The GUI for the application of DCC(Dataset Correlation Convergency) framework for any datasets with one selected preditive target.

 ### Main Features
 - Correlation matrix calculation (Pearson, Spearman, etc.)